Subhamdg/lasso_coordinate_descent/README.md

-# lasso_coordinate_descent
-Coordinate descent for LASSO regression
+# Coordinate descent for LASSO regression

 **Libraries used:**
 - numpy - 1.16.3